usnistgov/FIPS201/_FIPS201/federation.md

 : The assertion attributes are more dynamic in nature than the fixed attributes in PIV credentials.
 They can be adapted to the needs of the RP and further tailored (e.g., selective disclosure of attributes per-provider to preserve privacy).

 Stable identifier
-: The identifier in the assertion IdP is stable across multiple certificates over time and can be associated with all of the cardholder's authenticators.
+: The subject identifier in the assertion IdP is stable across multiple certificates over time and can be associated with all of the cardholder's authenticators.
+This identifier is independent of identifiers in the PIV credential itself (such as the optional cardholder UUID) and can be different for different RPs.
+Details for the subject identifier will be specified in [[SP 800-217]](../_Appendix/references.md#ref-SP-800-217).

 Simplicity
 : Processing of a federation protocol is simpler for the RP since credential validation is tasked to the IdP.
 The IdP in turn relies on the CSP for managing the PIV identity account, and they are often the same entity.
 This simplicity is further exemplified by the use of federation technologies to provide authentication and authorization to mobile applications, smart devices, and other non-traditional applications.